ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    different types of multi-domain services, such as Optical Data Unit (ODU) transit services, Transparent client services and EPL/EVPL Ethernet Private Line/Ethernet Virtual Private Line (EPL/EVPL)
-   services, over a multi-domain OTN connection, satisfying also the requirements in {{ONF_TR-527}}.
+   services, over a multi-domain OTN connection, also satisfying the requirements in {{ONF_TR-527}}.

 {: #terminology}

 # Terminology

-   Domain
+Domain:

-   : A domain, as defined in {{!RFC4655}}, is "any collection of network elements within a common sphere of address management or path computation responsibility".
+> A domain, as defined in {{!RFC4655}}, is "any collection of network elements within a common sphere of address management or path computation responsibility".
 Specifically, within this document, we mean a part of an operator's network that is under common management (i.e., under shared operational management using the same instances of a tool and the same policies).
 Network elements will often be grouped into domains based on technologies, vendor profiles, or geographic proximity.

-   CNC
+CNC:

-   : Customer Network Controller
+> Customer Network Controller

-   Connection
+Connection:

-   : The data plane configuration of an LSP: within this document it is typically an ODU LSP.
+> The data plane configuration of an LSP: within this document it is typically an ODU LSP.
 An end-to-end connection/LSP represents an entire connection between the connection node end-points.
 A connection/LSP segment represents a portion of the end-to-end connection.

-   Connectivity Service
+Connectivity Service:

-   : A connectivity service, in the context of this document, can be considered as a connection between customer sites, across the network operator's network {{?RFC8309}}.
+> A connectivity service, in the context of this document, can be considered as a connection between customer sites, across the network operator's network {{?RFC8309}}.

-   E-LINE
+E-LINE:

-   : Ethernet Line
+> Ethernet Line

-   EPL
+EPL:

-   : Ethernet Private Line
+> Ethernet Private Line

-   EVPL
+EVPL:

-   : Ethernet Virtual Private Line
+> Ethernet Virtual Private Line

-   ILL
+ILL:

-   : Inter-Layer Lock
+> Inter-Layer Lock

-   Link
+Link:

-   : It is used to represent the adjacency between two nodes.
+> It is used to represent the adjacency between two nodes.
 The term physical link represents a link between two physical nodes.
 The term OTN link represents a link between two OTN nodes.

-   LSP
+LSP:

-   : Label Switched Path
+> Label Switched Path

-   LTP
+LTP:

-   : Link Termination Point
+> Link Termination Point

-   MDSC
+MDSC:

-   : Multi-Domain Service Coordinator
+> Multi-Domain Service Coordinator

-   Network Configuration
+Network Configuration:

-   : As described in {{?RFC8309}} it describes the instructions provided to a controller on how to configure parts of a network.
+> As described in {{?RFC8309}} it describes the instructions provided to a controller on how to configure parts of a network.

-   ODU
+ODU:

-   : Optical Channel Data Unit
+> Optical Channel Data Unit

-   OTU
+OTU:

-   : Optical Channel Transport Unit
+> Optical Channel Transport Unit

-   OTN
+OTN:

-   : Optical Transport Network
+> Optical Transport Network

-   PNC
+PNC:

-   : Provisioning Network Controller
+> Provisioning Network Controller

-   Protection Switching
+Protection Switching:

-   : Protection switching, as defined in {{ITU-T_G.808.1}}
+> Protection switching, as defined in {{ITU-T_G.808.1}}
 and {{!RFC4427}}, provides the capability to switch the traffic in case of network failures over pre-allocated networks resources.
 Typically linear protection methods would be used and configured to operate as 1+1 unidirectional, 1+1 bidirectional or 1:n bidirectional.
 This ensures fast and simple service survivability.

-   Protection Transport Entity/LSP
+Protection Transport Entity/LSP:

-   : A protection transport entity/LSP,
+> A protection transport entity/LSP,
 as defined in {{ITU-T_G.808.1}} and {{!RFC4427}}, represents the path where the "normal" user traffic is transported during protection switching events (e.g., when the working transport entity/LSP fails).

-   Restoration
+Restoration:

-   : Restoration methods, as defined in {{!RFC4427}}, provide the capability to reroute and restore traffic around network failures without the necessity to allocate network resources as required for dedicated 1+1 protection schemes.
+> Restoration methods, as defined in {{!RFC4427}}, provide the capability to reroute and restore traffic around network failures without the necessity to allocate network resources as required for dedicated 1+1 protection schemes.
 On the other hand, restoration times are typically longer than protection switching times.

-   Service Model
+Service Model:

-   : As described in {{?RFC8309}} it describes a service and the parameters of the service in a portable way that can be used uniformly and independent of the equipment and operating environment.
+> As described in {{?RFC8309}} it describes a service and the parameters of the service in a portable way that can be used uniformly and independent of the equipment and operating environment.

-   TE Link
+TE Link:

-   : As defined in {{!RFC8795}}, is an element of a TE topology, presented as an edge on TE graph.
+> As defined in {{!RFC8795}}, is an element of a TE topology, presented as an edge on TE graph.

-   TE Tunnel
+TE Tunnel:

-   :  As defined in {{TE-TUNNEL}}, it is a connection-oriented service provided by a layered network of delivery of a client's data between source and destination tunnel termination points.
-See also
+> As defined in {{TE-TUNNEL}}, it is a connection-oriented service provided by a layered network of delivery of a client's data between source and destination tunnel termination points.
-   {{TE-TUTORIAL}}.

-   TE Tunnel Segment
+TE Tunnel Segment:

-   : As defined in {{TE-TUNNEL}}, it is a part of a multi-domain TE tunnel that spans.
-See also {{TE-TUTORIAL}}.
+> As defined in {{TE-TUNNEL}}, it is a part of a multi-domain TE tunnel that spans.

-   TE Tunnel Hand-off
+TE Tunnel Hand-off:

-   : It is an access or inter-domain LTP by which a multi-domain TE tunnel enters or exits a given network domain.
-See also {{TE-TUTORIAL}}.
+> It is an access or inter-domain LTP by which a multi-domain TE tunnel enters or exits a given network domain.

-   Note - The three definitions above are currently in {{TE-TUTORIAL}}
-   but it is expected that they will be moved to {{TE-TUNNEL}}.
-When this happens, the reference will be updated and the {{TE-TUTORIAL}}
-   reference will be downgraded to Informative.

-   TPN
+TPN:

-   : Tributary Port Number
+> Tributary Port Number

-   TTP
+TTP:

-   : Tunnel Termination Point
+> Tunnel Termination Point

-   Termination and Adaptation
+Termination and Adaptation:

-   : It represents the termination of a server-layer connection at the node edge-point and the adaptation/mapping of the client layer traffic over the terminated server-layer connection.
+> It represents the termination of a server-layer connection at the node edge-point and the adaptation/mapping of the client layer traffic over the terminated server-layer connection.

-   Transparent Client
+Transparent Client:

-   : As defined in {{CLIENT-SIGNAL}}, it represents a client-layer signal, such as Ethernet physical interfaces, FC, STM- n, that cannot be switched but only mapped over a server-layer TE Tunnel.
+> As defined in {{CLIENT-SIGNAL}}, it represents a client-layer signal, such as Ethernet physical interfaces, FC, STM- n, that cannot be switched but only mapped over a server-layer TE Tunnel.

-   Working Transport Entity/LSP
+Working Transport Entity/LSP:

-   : A working transport entity/LSP, as
+> A working transport entity/LSP, as
 defined in {{ITU-T_G.808.1}} and {{!RFC4427}}, represents the path where the "normal" user traffic is transported.

-   UNI
+UNI:

-   : User Network Interface
+> User Network Interface

 {: #conventions}